Pennsylvania Sales Tax

 Registration

 If you have nexus in Pennsylvania and must collect sales tax, you must register with the state to acquire a permit.
-This can be done online at the following location: Register for a sales tax permit through the Online PA100 website.
+This can be done online at the following location: Register for a sales tax permit through the Online myPATH website.

 There is no charge to apply for a sales tax permit, though if you are also registering a business at the same time, you will need to pay a fee for that, depending on the type and location of your business.
 Be sure to have business information and licenses ready at the time of application.